hpe-storage/python-hpedockerplugin/docs/manual_install_guide_hpe_3par_plugin_with_openshift_kubernetes.md

 $ kubectl delete -f dep-kube-storage-controller-k8s113.yaml
 ```

+>**NOTE:** doryd running as a deployment on multi-master cluster is currently only supported on Kubernetes 1.13 and OpenShift 3.11.
+One can try and use the same deployment file for OpenShift/Kubernetes(other versions than supported) and follow the same steps.
+It might run successfully or give issues with respect to RBAC.

 >For more information on the HPE FlexVolume driver, please visit this link:
 >
 >https://github.com/hpe-storage/dory/

 13. Repeat steps 1-9 on all worker nodes. **Steps 10-12 only needs to be ran on the Master node.**
+>**NOTE:** Ignore this step for multi-master cluster.

 >**Upon successful completion of the above steps, you should have a working installation of Openshift 3.7 integrated with HPE 3PAR Volume Plug-in for Docker**